-Flexible Printed Circuits (FPC) have become increasingly prominent in the world of electronic products, often replacing traditional wire harnesses due to their flexibility and adaptability.
-This article delves into the intricate process of manufacturing double-sided FPCs, shedding light on key aspects of their production, including material handling, drilling, corrosion inhibition, and surface treatment.
+Flexible Printed Circuits (FPC) have become increasingly prominent in electronic products, often replacing traditional wire harnesses due to their flexibility and adaptability.
+This article delves into the intricate process of manufacturing double-sided Flexible Printed Circuits, shedding light on key aspects of their production, including material handling, drilling, corrosion inhibition, and surface treatment.
+These processes also play an important role in modern battery-making machines and battery cell-making machine systems, where precision circuitry is essential.

 Material Handling: The Importance of a Delicate Touch

 Double-sided FPCs are typically crafted from rolled materials, although not all processes require this coiling technique.
-Some steps necessitate sheets of material, such as drilling holes.
+Some steps, such as drilling holes, require sheets of material.
 However, it’s crucial to handle these materials with utmost care, especially during the opening phase.

-The flexible copper foil laminating plate used in FPCs is susceptible to damage from external forces.
+The flexible copper foil laminating plate used in Flexible Printed Circuits (FPCs) is susceptible to damage from external forces.
 Even seemingly simple processes, like material opening, demand meticulous attention.
-Manual shearing machines or hob cutters are suitable for small quantities, while larger batches benefit from automatic shearing machines.
+Manual shearing machines or hob cutters are suitable for small quantities, while larger batches benefit from automatic shearing machines, often integrated into battery-making equipment production lines.

 Precision in Opening Materials